 Some of the story's characters were carried over to the video games.
 While they appeared in the books as well, they were there mostly minor or background characters, and their roles in the games were more pronounced than in writing.
 That does not mean the characters mentioned above don't appear or have no role in the games - what matters here is the difference in notability between their role in novels and in games.
 Triss Merigold is a specific example - she is an important character in the Saga and would fit as well above, but her role in the games is a lot more important to their plot.

 Another sorceress, a friend of Yennefer and former lover of Geralt (mostly during his breakups with Yen).
 She makes the witchers realise they can no longer just keep Ciri hidden in their castle, and thus has her hand in starting the events of the Saga.
 Later she also becomes a member of the Lodge of Sorceresses.
 Triss is a good friend to the main protagonists, and is always there to help when they need it.

-She Took a Level in Badass at some point during the Rivian pogrom and through her membership in the Lodge.
-She was quite timid beforehand, a "girl" rather than a "woman" if that makes sense.
+- She Took a Level in Badass at some point during the Rivian pogrom, and later, apparently, through her membership in the Lodge.
+She had quite a timid, "girly" personality beforehand.